Planning ahead can take away the frustration or confusion that may arise when you're eating healthy.

 Swapping peanut butter for true nut or seed butter is one of the easiest upgrades you can make!

-And although other nut butters may be slightly more expensive, your health is worth it!
+And although other kinds of nut butter may be slightly more expensive, your health is worth it.
 The difference in price between peanut butter and almond or sunflower seed butter means going out for coffee one less time this month – certainly worth the health benefits!

-The nut and seed butters below are all yummy, healthy options (just be sure to buy the unsweetened variety.
+The types of nut and seed butter below are all yummy, healthy options.
+Just be sure to buy the unsweetened variety.
 Unsure?
 Read the ingredients and ensure there are no added sugars.

 - Sunflower seed